Finding Outliers in Gaussian Model-Based Clustering: Related Work

-Instead of fitting outliers in the model, it may be of interest to trim them from the dataset. \citet{cuesta97} developed an impartial trimming approach for $k$-means clustering; however, this method maintains the drawback of $k$-means clustering, where the clusters are spherical with equal---or similar, in practice---radii. \citet{garcia08} improved upon trimmed $k$-means with the TCLUST algorithm.
-TCLUST places a restriction on the eigenvalue ratio of the covariance matrix, as well as implementing a weight on the clusters, allowing for clusters of various elliptical shapes and sizes.
+Finally, it may be of interest to trim outliers from the dataset. \cite{cuesta97} developed an impartial trimming approach for $k$-means clustering; however, this method maintains the drawback of $k$-means clustering, where the clusters are spherical with equal --- or, in practice, similar --- radii or they are so well separated that a departure from this shape constraint will not matter.
+Of course, the latter is a trivial case and is mentioned only for completeness. \cite{garcia08} improved upon trimmed $k$-means with the TCLUST algorithm.
+TCLUST places a restriction on the eigenvalue ratio of the covariance matrix, as well as implementing a weight on the clusters, allowing for clusters of various elliptical shapes and sizes. \cite{garcia11} extends TCLUST to Gaussian mixture modelling.
 An obvious challenge with these methods is that the eigenvalue ratio must also be known \textit{a~priori}.
-There exists an estimation scheme for the proportion of outliers, denoted $\alpha$, but it is heavily influenced by the choices for number of clusters and eigenvalue ratio.
-It is of great interest to bring trimming into the model-based clustering domain, especially when $\alpha$ is unknown, as is the case for most real datasets---in fact, for all but very low dimensional data.
+There exists an estimation scheme for the proportion of outliers but it is heavily influenced by the choices for number of clusters and eigenvalue ratio.
+It is of great interest to develop a trimming approach within the model-based clustering domain that does not require pre-specification of the proportion of outliers.
+This is important because, for most real datasets, the proportion of outliers is \textit{a~priori} unknown.